NorbertasL/FollowMe-Game/README.md

 ---
 #### Issued during development
 * Changing SVG fill.
-  * Turns out jQuerry cannot change SVG fill option with animation method, so I had to import a jQuerry plug in to do so.
+  * ~~Turns out jQuerry cannot change SVG fill option with animation method, so I had to import a jQuerry plug in to do so.~~Using css manipulation for that now.
 * Computer was using the same methods to trigger button presses, but I needed a way to time it.
   * A simple if statement with time checking stamp and a callback function solved